European Central Bank - eurosystem

 What is the ECB's monetary policy?

-The ECB’s monetary policy encompasses all decisions that are taken to influence the cost of and access to money in order to meet our price stability objective.
+The ECB’s monetary policy encompasses all measures that are taken to influence the cost of and access to money in order to meet our price stability objective.
 Our primary monetary policy instrument is the set of key ECB interest rates.
-Any change in these rates affects – with a time lag of several months – interest rates across the whole economy, particularly the rates at which commercial banks lend money to individuals and companies.
+Any change in these rates affects – with a time lag of several months – interest rates across the whole economy, including the rates at which commercial banks lend money to individuals and companies.
 If necessary, we can also use other tools to help us achieve our primary objective of price stability.

 Why is price stability so important?